faranalytics/streams-logger/README.md

 })();
 ```

-#### Output
+#### Output:
 ```bash
 Greetings:DEBUG:sayHello:13:9:Hello, World!
 ```

 ## How to Implement a Transform

-A `Transform` is a `Connector` that transforms a message from one form or type to another.
+A `Transform` is a `Connector` that transforms a value from one form or type to another.
 You can see examples of simple helper transformations in `./src/connectors.ts`.

 In this example the `StringToBuffer` `Transform` tranforms a `string` into a `Buffer` using the given encoding.